Immanuel Jakobovits, Baron Jakobovits: Ideas and philosophy

 Jakobovits was a firm adherent of the "German-Jewish" Torah im Derech Eretz philosophy, having a broad knowledge of religious subjects as well as secular culture and philosophy.
 This made him a unique spokesperson for Orthodox Judaism, as he was able to transmit ideas to a wide audience which would otherwise not have achieved dissemination.

 Jakobovits was the most prominent figure in 20th century Jewish medical ethics, a field he virtually created on his own.
 He was also a pioneer in religious bioethics.
 His speciality was the interaction between medical ethics and halakha.
 Thanks to his academic training in Ireland, Rabbi Jakobovits approached his comprehensive volume, Jewish Medical Ethics, in light of Roman Catholic medical ethics, with which he often compares Jewish ethics.
 Whether developing or disputing his analysis, subsequent Jewish bioethicists have utilised his work on abortion, euthanasia, the history of Jewish medical ethics, palliative care, treatment of the sick, and professional duties.
 Likewise, he is credited with popularizing the viewpoint that Judaism supports the nearly absolute sanctity of life.

-His political stance was conservative, and he was particularly close to Margaret Thatcher.
+Jakobovits' political stance was conservative, and he was particularly close to Margaret Thatcher.
 When a Church of England report titled Faith in the City was published in December 1985 criticising Thatcher's policies, Jakobovits responded by attacking its underlying philosophy.
 Jakobovits argued that work rather than welfare should be the over-riding aim of government policy: "Cheap labour is better than a free dole".
-More controversially, Jakobovits contended that inner-city black people should learn from Jewish experiences in America.
+More controversially, he contended that inner-city black people should learn from Jewish experiences in America.
 There, he argued, Jews had worked themselves out of poverty, educated themselves, integrated into the host culture and nurtured a "trust in and respect for the police, realising that our security as a minority depended on law and order being maintained".
 Jakobovits also took a conservative view on trade unions, criticised Faith in the City for not mentioning the role of trade unions, arguing that "The selfishness of workers in attempting to secure better conditions at the cost of rising unemployment and immense public misery can be just as morally indefensible as the rapaciousness of the wealthy in exploiting the working class".

-Within Judaism, he held mildly Zionistic views.
+Within Judaism, Jakobovits held mildly Zionist views.
 He maintained that sooner or later Israel would need to negotiate the territory it conquered during the Six-Day War; which made him a controversial figure, as he mentioned these views publicly.